-‘A tank at top speed’ – how Gnonto has lifted Leeds
+'A tank at top speed' - how Gnonto has lifted Leeds

 On another night, people would wax lyrical about his second goal, a neat turn inside and low finish inside the near post.
 But few will remember it as a result of the sheer brilliance of his first.

-Afterwards, Gnonto told ITV Sport he thought Di Canio's strike - scored three years before he was born - was better, hinting at humility - a quality that has also quickly become obvious since he arrived at Leeds.
+Afterwards, Gnonto told ITV Sport he thought Di Canio's strike - scored three years before he was born - was better, hinting at humility, a quality that has also quickly become obvious since he arrived at Leeds.

 Having gained a football education at Inter Milan's academy, Gnonto nurtured his brain away from it and has not been scared to forge his own path.